Make your artificial intelligence systems comply with the Privacy Act 2020 before the Privacy Commissioner asks questions you cannot answer

 Does the Privacy Commissioner actually enforce these requirements for AI?

-The Privacy Commissioner doesn't have AI-specific rules, but they enforce the Privacy Act 2020 for all data processing - including AI.
+The Privacy Commissioner does not have AI-specific rules, but they enforce the Privacy Act 2020 for all data processing, including AI.
 Recent enforcement actions have focused on automated decision-making and data accuracy, both central to AI systems.
-Proactive compliance is cheaper than responding to a complaint.
+The Commissioner's office has also signalled increased scrutiny of cross-border data flows and algorithmic transparency.
+Proactive compliance is significantly cheaper than responding to a complaint or formal investigation.

 What happens if someone requests access to personal information used to train our AI model?

-You must provide access to their personal information, explain how you used it, and allow corrections if it's inaccurate.
-If your model learned patterns from their data but doesn't store it directly, you need procedures for explaining what happened.
-We help you develop protocols for these complex requests.
+Under the Privacy Act 2020, you must provide access to their personal information, explain how you used it, and allow corrections if it is inaccurate.
+If your model learned patterns from their data but does not store it directly, you still need procedures for explaining what happened and what information was processed.
+Our consultants help organisations develop protocols for these complex access requests that satisfy the 13 Information Privacy Principles.

-Can we use customer data to train AI models we'll sell or license to other companies?
+Can we use customer data to train AI models we will sell or license to other organisations?

 Only if your original collection notice covered this use.
-Most organisations collected data for their own business purposes, not to train commercial AI products.
-Repurposing data requires either new consent or a careful legal analysis of whether the new use is reasonably related to the original purpose.
+Most New Zealand organisations collected data for their own business purposes, not to train commercial AI products.
+Repurposing data for AI training requires either new consent or a careful legal analysis of whether the new use is reasonably related to the original purpose under the Privacy Act 2020.
+The distinction between internal use and commercial disclosure is particularly important.

 Do we need a Privacy Impact Assessment for every AI system?

 Not necessarily.
-PIAs are required when privacy risks are significant.
-We help you assess which AI systems need formal PIAs and which can be addressed through lighter-touch privacy reviews.
+Privacy Impact Assessments are most critical when privacy risks are significant: automated decision-making, processing of sensitive information, large-scale data processing, or new technologies.
+We help you assess which AI systems need formal PIAs and which can be addressed through lighter-touch privacy reviews, consistent with New Zealand's principles-based regulatory approach.

 Related services